 \subsection{Clustering Properties}

-In addition to the connections established between DistR and DR methods in \Cref{sec:DR_as_OT}, we elaborate now on the links between DistR and clustering methods.
+We elaborate now on the links between DistR and clustering methods.
 In what follows, we call a coupling $\mT \in [0,1]^{N \times n}$ with a single non-null element per row a \emph{membership matrix}.
 When the coupling is a membership matrix each data point is associated with a single prototype thus achieving a hard clustering of the input samples.

-We will see that a link can be drawn with kernel K-means using the analogy of \emph{GW barycenters}.
-More precisely the \emph{srGW barycenter} \cite{vincent2021semi} seeks for a closest target graph $(\overline{\mC}, \overline{\vh})$ from $(\mC_X, \vh_X)$ by solving
+We will see that a link can be drawn with kernel k-means using the analogy of \emph{GW barycenters}.
+More precisely the \emph{srGW barycenter} \citep{vincent2021semi} seeks for a closest target graph $(\overline{\mC}, \overline{\vh})$ from $(\mC_X, \vh_X)$ by solving